xunyunliu/learngit/Learning git.md

 # Learning git
 ## Paragraph
-_soft break_: You can accomplish this by inserting two spaces _after_ each new line.
-This is what it is g
+_soft break_: You can accomplish this by
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NTI3MDIwNiwtMTg5MDA1MzY5M119
+eyJoaXN0b3J5IjpbMTI2MzMzNDYxOSwtMTg5MDA1MzY5M119
 -->